lucaohost/my-notes/README.md

   - Communication is asynchronous, so we don’t need to wait for responses, removing blocking times and allowing more requests to be processed per second.

 - Concepts
-  - Here’s the continuation of the summarized version in markdown with bullet points:
   - **Producers**
     - Produce messages in Kafka.
   - **Consumers**